High-dynamic-range television: Adoption of HDR in still images

+Apple: iPhone 12 and later support the aforementioned gain map HDR technique for still images. iOS 18, iPadOS 18, and macOS 15 support ISO 21496-1, marketed as Adaptive HDR.

-Canon: EOS-1D X Mark III and EOS R5 are able to capture still images in the Rec.2100 color space by using the PQ transfer function, the HEIC format (HEVC codec in HEIF file format), the Rec.
+Canon: EOS-1D X Mark III and EOS R5 are able to capture still images in the Rec.
+2100 color space by using the PQ transfer function, the HEIC format (HEVC codec in HEIF file format), the Rec.
 2020 color primaries, a bit depth of 10 bit and a 4:2:2 YCbCr subsampling.
 The captured HDR pictures can be viewed in HDR by connecting the camera to an HDR display with an HDMI cable.
 Captured HDR pictures can also be converted to SDR JPEG (sRGB color space) and then viewed on any standard display.
 Canon refers to those SDR pictures as "HDR PQ-like JPEG".
 Canon's Digital Photo Professional software is able to show the captured HDR pictures in HDR on HDR displays or in SDR on SDR displays.
 It is also able to convert the HDR PQ to SDR sRGB JPEG.